RocesV/Chlamytina/README.md

 - Using the same subset of proteins/transcripts as query you can obtain different results depending on the universe/background selected.
 Enrichments are computed using the background/universe as reference so all potential enrichments already present in your background will be deprecated.
 To obtain a general view of your data we recommend use first whole proteome/coding-transcriptome background (Data/DB/Universe.bed) because your global background may have some enrichments.
 Possible background in Chlamytina: Universe.bed, Global_background.bed
-(total set of your proteins), Differential_background.bed (total set of your differential proteins), file1.bed (single file set of proteins).
+(total set of proteins), Differential_background.bed (total set of differential proteins), file1.bed (single file set of proteins).
 Any .bed file that include your query can be used as background but you have to be careful with query:background size.

 **(Q) Why are there different regionDBs?**